 Let's run up onto the high ground for a panoramic of the city.
 Then brekkie back in the hotel?
 One mile to go, downhill to the finish, pick up the speed.
 Oh, oh...

 No one to witness this strange selfie.
 What happened?
-A hard landing happened.
+A hard landing occurred.
 I guess it shows my genuine commitment to the blog; I've skin in the game.
-JP - thanks for the line.
 My original idea was to say it was my female guest runner but the fingers look too long to be credible.

 Nothing else for it; hobble, feeling rather pathetic back to the Ambassadeurs.
 The old unshaven doorman last saw me full of cheery bonhomie about an hour ago, probably thinking, look at him in his silly running clothes.
 He has both hands cupped around a cigarette.
 He looks cold.
 He's probably thinking to himself, had a little tumble did we, not zipping about now, are we?